mlee091/sponge/writeups/assn2.md

 Returns the remaining capacity of the stream output, which is used as the window size for flow control in TCP.

 Implementation Challenges:
 I was sure that I was utilising the correct usage "std::optional<WrappingInt32>" in tcp_receiver.hh and tcp_receiver.cc, but the error did not go away.
+After much searching on the Internet, I decided to continue without resolving the error.

 Remaining Bugs:
 There are still some errors for undefined variables.